Loic74650/PoolMaster/README.md

 <li>{"DelayPID":30}                  -> Delay (in mins) after FiltT0 before the PID regulation loops will start.
 This is to let the Orp and pH readings stabilize first.
 30mins in this example.
 Should not be > 59mins</li>
 <li>{"TempExt":4.2}                  -> Provide the system with the external temperature.
 Should be updated regularly and will be used to start filtration when temperature is less than 2°C. 4.2deg in this example</li>
 <li>{"PSIHigh":1.0}                  -> set the water high-pressure threshold (1.0bar in this example).
 When water pressure is over that threshold, an error flag is set</li>
 <li>{"pHTank":[20,100]}              -> call this function when the Acid tank is replaced or refilled.
-First parameter is the tank volume, second parameter is its percentage fill (100% when full)</li>
+First parameter is the tank volume in Liters, second parameter is its percentage fill (100% when full)</li>
 <li>{"ChlTank":[20,100]}             -> call this function when the Chlorine tank is replaced or refilled.
-First parameter is the tank volume, second parameter is its percentage fill (100% when full)</li>
+First parameter is the tank volume in Liters, second parameter is its percentage fill (100% when full)</li>

 </ul>
 </p><br />